Thermonuclear weapon: United States

 The "George" shot of Operation Greenhouse of 9 May 1951 tested the basic concept for the first time on a very small scale.
 As the first successful (uncontrolled) release of nuclear fusion energy, which made up a small fraction of the 225 ktonTNT total yield, it raised expectations to a near certainty that the concept would work.

-On 1 November 1952, the Teller–Ulam configuration was tested at full scale in the "Ivy Mike" shot at an island in the Enewetak Atoll, with a yield of 10.4 MtonTNT (over 450 times more powerful than the bomb dropped on Nagasaki during World War II).
-The device, dubbed the Sausage, used an extra-large fission bomb as a "trigger" and liquid deuterium—kept in its liquid state by 20 ST of cryogenic equipment—as its fusion fuel, and weighed around 80 ST altogether.
+On 1 November 1952, the Teller–Ulam configuration was tested at full scale in the Mike shot of Operation Ivy, at an island in the Enewetak Atoll, with a yield of 10.4 MtonTNT (over 450 times more powerful than the bomb dropped on Nagasaki during World War II).
+The device, dubbed the Sausage, was created by Richard Garwin, assigned this task by Edward Teller.
+This was not widely known until 2001, as his involvement was kept secret.

+It used an extra-large fission bomb as a "trigger" and liquid deuterium—kept in its liquid state by 20 ST of cryogenic equipment—as its fusion fuel, and weighed around 80 ST altogether.

 The liquid deuterium fuel of Ivy Mike was impractical for a deployable weapon, and the next advance was to use a solid lithium deuteride fusion fuel instead.
 In 1954 this was tested in the "Castle Bravo" shot (the device was code-named Shrimp), which had a yield of 15 MtonTNT (2.5 times expected) and is the largest U.S. bomb ever tested.

-Efforts in the United States soon shifted towards developing miniaturized Teller–Ulam weapons that could fit into intercontinental ballistic missiles and submarine-launched ballistic missiles.
+Efforts shifted towards developing miniaturized Teller–Ulam weapons that could fit into intercontinental ballistic missiles and submarine-launched ballistic missiles.
 By 1960, with the W47 warhead deployed on Polaris ballistic missile submarines, megaton-class warheads were as small as 18 in in diameter and 720 lb in weight.
-Further innovation in miniaturizing warheads was accomplished by the mid-1970s, when versions of the Teller–Ulam design were created that could fit ten or more warheads on the end of a small MIRVed missile (see the section on the W88 below).
+Further innovation in miniaturizing warheads was accomplished by the mid-1970s, when versions of the Teller–Ulam design were created that could fit ten or more warheads on the end of a small MIRVed missile.

 Soviet Union

 The first Soviet fusion design, developed by Andrei Sakharov and Vitaly Ginzburg in 1949 (before the Soviets had a working fission bomb), was dubbed the Sloika, after a Russian layer cake, and was not of the Teller–Ulam configuration.
 It used alternating layers of fissile material and lithium deuteride fusion fuel spiked with tritium (this was later dubbed Sakharov's "First Idea").
 Though nuclear fusion might have been technically achievable, it did not have the scaling property of a "staged" weapon.
 Thus, such a design could not produce thermonuclear weapons whose explosive yields could be made arbitrarily large (unlike U.S. designs at that time).
 The fusion layer wrapped around the fission core could only moderately multiply the fission energy (modern Teller–Ulam designs can multiply it 30-fold).
-Additionally, the whole fusion stage had to be imploded by conventional explosives, along with the fission core, substantially multiplying the amount of chemical explosives needed.
+Additionally, the whole fusion stage had to be imploded by conventional explosives, along with the fission core, substantially increasing the amount of chemical explosives needed.